Why Study in Wales

 Today the student population in Wales is large and diverse with around 172,000 learners studying at 9 universities.
 Here’s a little bit about each one.

 Located on the stunning Welsh coastline, the University is one of the well-known research focused universities in the UK.
-The Uni was ranked top 5 in the UK and best in Wales for student satisfaction in the most recent national student survey, and won second place in the International category of the UK-wide What Uni Student Choice Awards 2017
+The Uni was ranked top 5 in the UK and best in Wales for student satisfaction in the most recent national student survey and won second place in the International category of the UK-wide What Uni Student Choice Awards 2017.
+The university has achieved a Gold Award, the highest rating possible, in the national Teaching Excellence Framework (TEF).

 [Bangor University campus]